 If you like a good Thai curry as much as I do, try this creamy cauliflower and aubergine curry served with a red wild rice from the Camargue region.
 The rice not only has a lovely, deep red colour, its nutty taste and naturally chewy, slightly sticky texture goes very well with the spicy, coconut milk-based sauce.
-This is a perfect dish for a dinner with friends or family.

 1 large cauliflower (cut into medium sized florets)